 "I would go as John Bloom and read Joe Bob's columns," he says.
 "I got a lot of laughs and wondered what would happen if I started appearing as Joe Bob."

 Performing as Joe Bob Briggs, which Bloom describes as an exaggerated, funnier version of himself, Bloom developed his alter ego for audiences.
 The one-man shows were so popular that he was invited to guest host The Movie Channel's late-night movie show, Drive-In Theater, in 1986.

 He was quickly invited back for what became a 10-year gig as a beer-swilling Texan host of horror flicks.
 Seated in a recliner with steer horns on the back, Joe Bob mocked film critics and celebrated cheap thrills.

-After his time the Movie Channel, Joe Bob reemerged as the host of MonsterVision, an identical show on TNT, for another four years.
+After his time the Movie Channel, Joe Bob re-emerged as the host of MonsterVision, an identical show on TNT, for four years.
 While on television, Bloom continued as a journalist, contributing to several national publications under his own name and publishing five books as Joe Bob Briggs.
-He also started acting and once auditioned for a small role in 1995 epic crime drama, Casino, reading opposite Robert De Niro in front of Martin Scorcese.
+He also started acting and once auditioned for a small role in 1995 epic crime drama, Casino, reading opposite Robert De Niro in front of Martin Scorsese.